pubkey/rxdb/docs-src/tutorials/server-couchdb.md

 });
 ```

-After the replication worked, the client has the same document.
+After the replication is in sync, the client has the same documents as the server.

 ```typescript
 const docs = await clientDB.items.find().exec();